Alligator Alley/Amazing Gardens

 For help with germinating seeds, go to the Seed Germination page.

-Cactus, Agave, Giant Grass, Palms, Citrus, Seeds, Heat Tapes
+Cactus, Giant Grass, Palms, Seeds, Escarpment Live Oaks

 Cylindropuntia imbricata var. arborescens Tree Cholla, Walking Stick Cholla, Cane Cholla